Omkar-K/APIMonitoring/README.md

 # APIMonitoring

-A work in progress web application to montior APIs in a periodic and extenisve manner.
+A work in progress web application to monitor APIs in a periodic and extensive manner.